 - Cart abandonment rate – how many visitors are abandoning their shopping cart without purchasing

 - Traffic source – where most of your leads are coming from, such as social media, organic traffic or ads

 - Conversion rate – how many site visitors are converted into paying customers

 - Average order value (AOV) – the amount of money spent on an average order

 Knowing this kind of information will allow you to continually tailor your website so that it meets the needs of your audience.
-For example, understanding your AOV will help you in pricing strategies, while knowing the source of your traffic will highlight which platforms you can target more effectively with marketing campaigns.
-In turn, this helps you use your marketing budget in the most efficient way possible.
+For example, understanding your AOV will help your pricing strategies, while knowing the source of your traffic will highlight which platforms your marketing campaigns will be most effective on.
+Understanding these key metrics helps you use your marketing budget in the most efficient way possible.

 Related content: Find out more about increasing your ecommerce conversion rate.

 3. Use Promotional Offers